 Many children with sensory processing issues participate in occupational therapy, which often includes sensory integration therapy (2).
 This type of therapy attempts to introduce repetitive sensory stimulation to help the brain learn to respond to it in a more organized way.
 Another approach is sensory dieting, when the occupational therapist creates a carefully planned schedule of sensory activities to help the child meet their sensory needs.
 These treatments can help children avoid becoming overwhelmed by sensory stimulation, and better cope with distressing situations.
 It may also help children focus and improve certain daily skills.

 Sensory processing issues alone are technically not covered by the Individuals with Disabilities Education Act (IDEA), which is a federal law that mandates children with disabilities receive special education services at school.
-However, sensory processing issues are often associated with other disabilities that do qualify; if your child shows signs of sensory processing issues, it may be wise to request a school evaluation.
-Children who qualify for special education may receive occupational therapy as part of their individualized education programs (IEPs).
-They may also be eligible for free occupational therapy with a Section 504 plan: the eligibility requirements for this are not as restrictive.
-In addition to occupational therapy, children with IEPs or Section 504 plans may receive certain accommodations and modifications at school to help maximize their learning potential.
+However, they are often associated with other disabilities that do qualify; if your child shows signs of sensory processing issues, you can request that your child’s school perform an evaluation to determine their needs and how the school can help to address them.

 Related Reading